openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/custom_courses.rst

 #.
 In the LMS, select the **CCX Coach** tab.

 #.
-From the CCX Coach Dashboard, enter the name for your CCX, then select
+From the CCX coach Dashboard, enter the name for your CCX, then select
    **Coach a new Custom Course for edX**.

 #.
-When the CCX is created, you are re-directed to the full CCX Coach
+When the CCX is created, you are re-directed to the full CCX coach
    Dashboard.

 .. note::